tejpochiraju/tejpochiraju.github.io/content/blog/frappe-deferred-bulk.md

 ## Notes & Improvements

 - `deferred_insert` is not necessary here.
-You could aggregate the records and pass them to `bulk_insert` directly.
-I prefer this pattern.
+You could aggregate the records in a normal Python list and pass them to `bulk_insert` directly.
+I prefer this queue pattern as it allows me to decouple DB inserts completely if I want to.
 - The built-in `frappe.db.bulk_insert` does not support conflicts/updates.
 I am porting some of my SQL code that handles this over to the Query builder.
 Will post once completed.